 Probably the word “desynchronization” is wrong; however Bailey got to what he did, an intellectual word suggestive of mathematics was not part of the process.
 It was more “cultural” or “mystical.”

-Naturally, his version of the “Sermon” beat was incredibly swinging.
+Bailey’s version of the “Sermon” beat was incredibly swinging that day.
+It might have been the most swinging thing that happened all week at that workshop.
 And I expect most of the Bailey obits and mentions will say something like “a real swinger of the old school.”
 That’s not wrong, but when Bailey came up, everyone could swing.
 There wasn’t even a question about that topic for that powerful Philadelphia peer group.

 What Bailey had that was really different was the strangeness and the willingness to take a chance.
 He delivered a dissonant counterpoint that could immediately re-contextualize any given situation.
 It was — forgive me, Mr. Bailey, if I’m way off base here — redolent of sacrifice, of facing down fear, of unnameable ritual.